-Open since 1929, this historic tea shop hosts psychics who will read your palm, tarot cards, or (of course) your tea leaves, which comes with a free cuppa.
-You’ll sit in a curtained booth while your psychic tells you everything you want to know — and you’ll leave with a cassette tape of the session so you don’t have to worry about writing down notes or relying on your memory alone.
-Afterwards, shop the metaphysical gifts and souvenirs, including more than 100 varieties of tea, crystals, jewelry, tarot cards and more.
+Open since 1929, this historic tea shop hosts psychics who will read your palm, tarot cards, or (of course) your tea leaves, which come with a free cuppa.
+You’ll sit in a curtained booth while your psychic tells you everything you want to know — and you’ll leave with a recording of the session so you don’t have to worry about writing down notes or relying on your memory alone.
+Afterward, shop the metaphysical gifts and souvenirs, including more than 100 varieties of tea, crystals, jewelry, tarot cards, and more.

-This small, dim and winding museum is packed with relics, candles, sculpture, gris-gris bags and more.
-While there are no readings offered on site, employees can connect you to voodoo practitioners offering their services.
+This small, dim and winding museum is packed with relics, candles, sculptures, gris-gris bags, and more.
+While there are no readings offered on-site, employees can connect you to voodoo practitioners offering their services.
 It also has long assisted academics and researchers who wish to learn about the religion.
-Ultimately, this museum is a great jumping-off point for anyone who wants to learn more about voodoo, New Orleans history and themselves.
+Ultimately, this museum is a great jumping-off point for anyone who wants to learn more about voodoo, New Orleans history, and themselves.